tobiaswuerth/semantic-index/README.md

 ![image](https://github.com/user-attachments/assets/eab28a58-bc28-45f9-8fe3-80d8c4e5b334)

 **Note:**
-- This is only a proof of concept.
-Tested on Windows.
+- This is a proof of concept.
+Tested on Windows and Jira 9.12.1.
-- Currently only supports indexing the file system.
-It should, however, be easily extensible to other source types, e.g. crawling a wiki.
+- Currently supports indexing the file system and Jira but is built to be extended with new source handlers.
 - When processing large amounts of data, it is advisable to have a GPU with CUDA support.

 # Usage